 The APPEND mode allows you to input data and will add the data into the file as quickly as you can hit either Enter after the last field or F-8 (EXECUTE).
 F-9(ESCAPE) will ignore your last input and return you to the master command prompt.
 You may MODIFY your fields as you choose, but, like any good data-base, you could lose data if your field length is different than originaly created.
 A warning prompt will respond if this can happen, and the decision will be up to you to proceed.
-(Plus #5) My demonstration of this unique and exciting new program appeared to go well with our Users Group and I did place several orders with INSCEBOT for the package.
+(Plus #5) My demonstration of this unique and exciting new program appeared to go well with our Users Group and I did place several orders with INSCEBUT for the package.
 In closing, I must state that TI-BASE is definately not for the 'Novice' TI user.
-You must have 32K, RamDisk (optional), several disk drives (preferred), with a printer (optional).
+You must have 32K, (optional), several disk RamDisk (optional), several disk drives (preferred), with a printer (optional).
 It will work out of Extended Basic, Editor-Assembler or Mini-Memory.
 Some of the drawbacks are:

-- 1. Slow loading

-- Slow sorting 2 =

-3. Manual could be improved both in content and choice of print.
+1. Slow loading 2.
+Slow sorting 3.
+Manual could be improved both in content and choice of print.

-4. A sample data-base included with the program might help to illustrate the various features in actual use.
+A sample data-base included with the program might help to illustrate the various features in actual use.
 The TUTOR file is nice, but an actual hands-on file would be better.
 The pluses are:

-1. Speed of the actual search and commands.

-2. The ability to sort on any field.
-3. The ability to find vour particular data FAST!
-Automatic saving of your data 3. prior to quiting.
+Speed of the actual search and 1.
+Commands The ability to sort on any field.
+The ability to find your particular data FAST! your Automatic saving of your data 3. prior to quiting.

 The large (extremely) storage 4. capacity.
 5. The interaction between up to 5 data-bases at once.

-6. (C capabilities.
-(C The The large mathematical (CFS is the closest).
+6. The large mathematical capabilities.
+(CFS is the closest).
+7. The inter-relation inter-relational capabilities.

-inter-relational capabilities.

 This is the first I have ever seen for the TI.
-(ACORN 99) was too complex and slow.
+(ACDRN 97) was too complex and slow.
 TI-BASE is FAST!
-For the small investment that INSCBOT is asking, \$24.95 + SH, I would highly recommend it to anyone who needs a GOOD Data-Base.
+For the small investment that INSCBOT is asking, \$24.95 + SH, I would highly recommend it to anyone who needs a 500D Data-Base.
 If Texas Instruments would have introduced this back in the beginning, there would not have been a 'Black Friday'.
 This has anything that I have seen on the '64' put to shame.
 The service that I received from Dennis Faherty has been superb.
 I discovered a mild 'bug' in ver 1.0.
-I called INSCEBOT the following morning and Dennis returned my call that evening.
+I called INSCEBOT the following morning Dennis returned my call that and evening.
 Version 1.01 was shipped out the very next day.
 I talked to INSCEBOT today (6/21), placing my order and giving him my gripes and pleasures.
 He indicated my suggestions were very welcomed.
 I like dealing with INSCEBOT and would recommend them to any and all.
 Now, if only the authors of FIRSTBASE would respond to my earlier request, I could make a fair comparision.
 Respectfully yours, Barry Long Central PA 99/4A Users Group P.O.
 Box 14126 Harrisburg, PA 17104-0126

-ALRIGHT, STEADY EVERIONE.
-MARGO, GO OVER TO TOM'S COMPUTER AND PRESS 'ESCAPE' ...
-VERY CAREFULLY!"
+ALRIGHT, STEADY EVERIONE, MARKO, GO OVER TO TOM'S COMPLITER.
+AND PRESS 'ESCAPE' ...
+VERY CAREFULLY!